Troubleshooting and diagnostics

 • A maximum of 5 basic diagnostics ZIP files from its start time until it stops.

-• Overall, it can generate a maximum of 20 ZIP files per Cumulocity IoT tenant, beyond which it keeps deleting the oldest ZIP files during its startup process.
+• Overall, it can generate a maximum of 20 ZIP files per Cumulocity tenant, beyond which it keeps deleting the oldest ZIP files during its startup process.

 To diagnose high-memory-consuming models and EPL apps, you can try the following (it could be listener leaks, excessive state being stored or spawned monitors leaking, and so on):